 Question #1 – Why would God choose to use trees to test the measure of a man’s righteousness?

 Since we now know that it was part of God’s plan to use trees to teach us important spiritual truths, and that it was also part of His nature to divide and make distinctions between the various elements of His creation, it should come as no surprise that He would also make distinctions or divisions between the humans He had created—and that He would use trees to do so.
-After all, if trees were to produce fruit after their own kind—that is, in accordance with the type of seed hidden within them; and, if men and women, likewise, were to produce fruit after their own kind—or, in accordance with the type of seed hidden in their hearts, wouldn’t giving them a choice between two trees that produced vastly different kinds of fruit be the most logical way of revealing the heart conditions of those who were doing the choosing?
+After all, if trees were to produce fruit after their own kind—in accordance with the type of seed hidden within them–and if men and women, likewise, were to produce fruit after their own kind—in accordance with the type of seed hidden in their hearts, wouldn’t giving them a choice between two trees that produced vastly different kinds of fruit be the most logical way of revealing the heart conditions of those who were doing the choosing?

 We will find this truth borne out for us through a little deeper dig into the Word of God, where:

 - In Luke 6:43-45, from the words of Jesus, we are instructed that…

 …no good tree bears bad fruit, nor again does a bad tree bear good fruit, for each tree is known by its fruit.
 For figs are not gathered from thornbushes, nor are grapes picked from a bramble bush.
 The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks.

 - In Matthew 12:33, we hear the Lord’s admonition to…

 Either make the tree good and its fruit good, or make the tree bad and its fruit bad, for the tree is known by its fruit.

 The fruit of the righteous is a tree of life…